sanger-tol/gda/README.md

 GDA is developed by Eerik Aunin (ea10@sanger.ac.uk) and Adam Reid (ajr236@cam.ac.uk)

+A manuscript describing GDA is available from bioRxiv: XXXXXXXX

+Complete analyses presented in the manuscript are available here: XXXXXXXXX

 Below is a diagram of the components of the pipeline.